 What is Google Ads?

 Google Ads is the most widely used Pay Per Click (PPC) platform in the world.
-You create an advert and set your budget and Google Ads displays it to users who are likely to be interested.
+You create an ad campaign and set a budget and Google Ads displays your ads to users who are likely to be interested.
 The ads can show up in a number of places including on Google itself, across Google products such as YouTube and Gmail, and on Google Search Partner sites like Amazon.

 Setting Up Your Account